Are You Ready to Win Gold at the “Weight Loss” Olympics?

 Also try to opt out on having dessert when you go out for dinner.
 Your good efforts can go astray when being put to the test if you have too many obstacles in your path.

 Now You Are On Your Way to Winning Gold

 You will soon start seeing successful results, whether it be weight loss on the scales or feeling more at ease in the clothes you are wearing.
 It will become clear that your hard work is starting to pay off.
 You might note a shift in your mind focus.

 You will not feel like a loser anymore, because you are not.
 Every little step in the right direction is a step towards success.
 Even if you take one step back with every two steps forward, you are a success.
 Belief in yourself is paramount to success!

-The hard work starts now so don’t declare weight loss victory until you know you are well and truly off the starting blocks and training regime in place.
+The hard work starts now, so don’t declare weight loss victory until you know you are well and truly off the starting blocks and have your training regime in place.
 Once you have these steps in place you are on the road to victory.

 Have you got the motivation to really win gold with your weight loss program?
 What techniques have you tried in the past to succeed in losing weight and keeping it off?
 Which stage in your weight loss Olympic training program are you?
 Please share your stories below, and let’s have a conversation!